State and Local Tax Ballot Measures to Watch on Election Day 2020

-2 min readJanelle Fritts is a Policy Analyst with the Tax Foundation’s Center for State Tax Policy.
-She is the lead researcher on the annual State Tax Competitiveness Index and is one of the lead authors of Pro-Growth Tax Reform for Oklahoma.
+4 min readJanelle Fritts is a Senior Policy Analyst with the Tax Foundation’s Center for State Tax Policy.
+She is the lead researcher on the annual State Tax Competitiveness Index and serves as a resource to policymakers in their efforts to modernize and improve the structures of their state tax codes.
 Her work has been cited in The New York Times, the Associated Press, Bloomberg, and numerous state media outlets across the country.

-Before joining the Tax Foundation team, Janelle interned at the Mackinac Center for Public Policy, the Reason Foundation, and the Illinois Policy Institute.
-She graduated from Dordt College (Sioux Center, Iowa) with a bachelor’s degree in English with a writing emphasis and a minor in Chemistry.
+Janelle has been with the Tax Foundation since 2019, with a brief hiatus to teach high school literature, logic, and rhetoric.
+Before joining the state team, she interned at the Mackinac Center for Public Policy, the Reason Foundation, and the Illinois Policy Institute.
+She graduated from Dordt University (Sioux Center, Iowa) with a bachelor’s degree in English with a writing emphasis and a minor in Chemistry.

 Under an individual AMT, many taxpayers are required to calculate their income tax liability under two different systems and pay the higher amount.